patMohr/GettingCleaningDataProject/CodeBook.md

 For each of these six measures a large number of summary statistics were calculated, details of which can be found in the features_info.txt file provided with the original data set.

-When the number of activities, two sets of 3 dimensional measures and the large number of summary statistics is considered, all together there are more than 560 summary measures provided per experiment.
+When the number of activities, two sets of 3 dimensional measures and the large number of summary statistics is considered, all together there are more than 560 summary measures provided for experiments conducted.

 #### Section 3.
 Structure of the Original Data
 After unzipping the file, the data set is structured as follows:

 Main data set contains four text files:
 1. README.txt : contains a description of the dataset.